-Geoffrey Bawa architect as well as a major art loverand collector who designed spaces to be experienced and not just observed.
-His vision for spaces in three- dimension was marvelous and worked with minimum drawings.
+Geoffrey Bawa was an architect as well as a major art lover and collector.
+He designed spaces to be experienced and not just observed.
+His vision for spaces in three-dimension was marvelous and worked with minimum drawings.

-- Geoffrey Bawa, was born into a wealthy family on 23 July 1919.
-His father, Justice B. W. Bawa, was a very established and successful lawyer.
+- Geoffrey Bawa was born into a wealthy family on 23 July 1919.
+His father, Justice B. W. Bawa, was a well-established and successful lawyer.
 He had an older brother Bevis Bawa, who was a renowned landscape architect.

-- He got himself a BA in English Literature Tri-ops from St. Catharine’s College, Cambridge in 1938 and then went on to study law and becoming a barrister in 1944 from Middle Temple, London.
-After World War II he worked in Ceylon for a Colombo Law Firm.
+- He got himself a BA in English Literature Tri-ops from St. Catharine’s College, Cambridge in 1938.
+Thereafter, he went on to study law and becoming a barrister in 1944 from Middle Temple, London.
+After World War II, he worked in Ceylon for a Colombo Law Firm.

-- In 1948, Bawa returned to Sri Lanka and bought an abandoned rubber estate on the south-west coast of an island at Lunuganga, planning to create an Italian garden from a tropical wilderness.
+- In 1948, Bawa returned to Sri Lanka.
+He bought an abandoned rubber estate on the southwest coast of an island at Lunuganga.
+He planned to create an Italian garden from a tropical wilderness.

-- However, due to his lack of technical knowledge he could not execute his ideas.
-So, in 1951, he apprenticed to H. H. Reid, the only surviving partner of the Colombo architectural practice Edwards, Reid and Begg.
+- However, due to his lack of technical knowledge, he could not execute his ideas.
+Therefore, in 1951, he apprenticed to H. H. Reid, the only surviving partner of the Colombo architectural practice Edwards, Reid and Begg.

-- In 1952 Reid died, but Bawa still aspired to become an architect, so he returned to England, after spending a year at Cambridge, he enrolled as a student at the Architectural Association in London to gain a Diploma in Architecture by 1956.
+- In 1952 Reid died, however, Bawa still wished to fulfill his dream and aspired to be an architect himself.
+Therefore, he returned to England.
+After spending a year at Cambridge, he enrolled as a student at the Architectural Association in London to gain a Diploma in Architecture by 1956.

-- He became an Associate of the Royal Institute of British Architects the following year.
+- He also became an Associate of the Royal Institute of British Architects the following year.

-- He himself mentioned having been influenced by English country houses, their landscaped gardens, the Alhambra in Granada, the forts of Rajasthan, the Keralan palace of Padmanabapuram, and the buildings of Cambridge and Rome.
+- English country houses and their landscaped gardens influenced Geoffrey Bawa to a great extent.
+Some of his other inspirations include the Alhambra in Granada, the forts of Rajasthan, the Keralan palace of Padmanabapuram, and also the buildings of Cambridge and Rome.

 - He also acknowledges his debt to classical Sinhalese architecture and to the later vernacular traditions that evolved from the fusion of medieval architecture with that of the Portuguese, Dutch and British colonists.

-- But a major inspiration from the twin heroes of the Modern Movement, Mies van der Rohe and Le Corbusier, is to be found fused in Geoffrey Bawa Architecture of the early times.
+- Bawa also drew inspiration from masters of the Modern Movement, Mies van der Rohe and Le Corbusier.
+Their influence can also be found fused in some of the early Geoffrey Bawa works.

-Geoffrey Bawa architecture is an experience and is hard to put to words and Bawa designed with the same philosophy.
+Geoffrey Bawa architecture is an experience and is hard to put to words.
 He said “When one delights as much as I do in planning a building and having it built, I find it impossible to describe the exact steps in an analytical or dogmatic way.
 I have a very strong conviction that it is impossible to explain architecture in words – I have always enjoyed seeing buildings but seldom enjoyed reading explanations about them – as I feel, with others, that architecture cannot be totally explained but must be experienced.”

-He was not impressed by form-making for its own sake, said “Buildings inherit meanings from their milieu and acquire meanings through use.
+Working on the form of a structure never attracted Bawa.
+He once also said “Buildings inherit meanings from their milieu and acquire meanings through use.
 A building grows from an appreciation of the site and an understanding of the aspirations of the client: the rest is movement, spatial manipulation, the framing of views, the choice and disposition of materials, and the play of light.”

 Geoffery Bawa’s Architectural style

-Bawa is known to have established a whole canon of prototypes for buildings of Tropical Asian context.
-He is regarded to be one of the most important and influential Asian architects of the 20th century.
-Geoffrey Bawa works on a wide range of projects from private houses and hotels, schools and universities, factories and offices, public buildings, including the new Sri Lankan Parliament.
+Bawa established a whole canon of prototypes for buildings of the Tropical Asian context.
+He is also regarded as one of the most important and influential Asian architects of the 20th century.
+Geoffrey Bawa worked on a wide range of projects from private houses and hotels, schools and universities, factories and offices, to public buildings, including the new Sri Lankan Parliament.

-Geoffrey Bawa Works are characterized by sensitivity to site and context.
+Sensitivity to site and context are major aspects of any of Geoffrey Bawa’s works.
 His work used to be instinctively, rather than self-consciously, sustainable.
-The Geoffrey Bawa philosophy was to break the segregation between inside and outside, there is a beautiful bond between buildings and landscape.
-He characteristically links a complex series of spaces – rooms, courtyards, loggias, verandahs – with distant vistas in a single scenographic composition.
+His was to break the segregation between inside and outside, there is a beautiful bond between buildings and landscape.
+He also characteristically links a complex series of spaces – rooms, courtyards, loggias, verandahs – with distant vistas in a single scenographic composition.

 Geoffrey Bawa Buildings are a subtle blend of modern and traditional, of East and West, of formal and picturesque.